mandibuswell/mslearn-aks-workshop-ratings-web/static/img/tanks/README.md

 These are images of tanks.
-To load into the database you will need to edit the API lists.json file.
+To load into the database you will need to edit the API repo mslearn-aks-workshop-ratings-api/data/items.json